yashsay/message-app/README.md

 ## Shared Data & Scripts

-- `shared/data/`: Contains mock and flattened message data for development/testing.
+- `shared/data/`: Contains mock and flattened message data, FAISS index, and metadata for development/testing.
 - `shared/scripts/flattenMessages.py`: Script to process/flatten message data.

 ---

 ## Development Workflow

-- **Backend:** Make API changes in `backend/app/` and restart the Flask server as needed.
+- **Backend:** Edit API logic in `backend/app/` and restart the FastAPI server as needed.
+If you update message data, rebuild the FAISS index.
 - **Frontend:** Update UI in `frontend/src/` and hot-reload with Vite.
 - **Shared:** Update mock data or scripts in `shared/` as required.